MicrosoftDocs/sdk-api/sdk-api-src/content/dmusics/index.md

 ## -description

-This header is used by audio.
+This header is used by Audio Devices DDI Reference.
 For more information, see:

 - [Audio Devices DDI Reference](../_audio/index.md)